dupchurch93/GameScape/README.md

-A gamified Brainscape clone in the style of the old video game seris .Hack.
+A gamified Brainscape clone in the style of the old video game series .Hack.

 Test to see if this pushes correctly.